-Regular exercises prevents sudden muscle contraction when stretching, fast movement or lifting.
-Fatigues the area and helps the muscle to reset.
+Regular exercise prevents sudden muscle contraction when stretching, fast movement or lifting.
+It also fatigues the area and helps the muscle to reset.

 Stay hydrated; water intake helps prevent muscle contraction when active.
 Alcohol and caffeine have the opposite effect – they dehydrate.

-Posture Corrections.
+Posture Correction.
 Perform exercises to improve strength of postural muscles.
-Learn how to sit, stand and lift in a way that improves postural strength and eliminate the strain causing the knot in the first place.
+Learn how to sit, stand and lift in a way that improves postural strength and eliminates the strain causing the muscle knots in the first place.

 Written by Joanne Pineau, HBSc., C-IAYT